koodikirja/koodikirja/README.md

 The book is available only in Finnish for now, so here you have yet another reason to learn this unique language.

+The whole build/runtime system can be run on the local developement machine without a database server or anything else; all content is included in this git repository.
+This means you can author content and code on your local machine and deploy the result onto Heroku hosting when everything is ok.

 Development instructions below.

 ## Install